-- (1) Waste of water is prohibited. - (2) Irrigation with hose-end sprinklers is allowed only one day per week on the designated weekday during designated usage times.
-Irrigation with automatic sprinkler irrigation systems is allowed only one day per week between the hours of 8:00 p.m. on the designated weekday and 8:00 a.m. on the following day. - (3) Irrigation with soaker hose and drip irrigation system is allowed on any day during designated usage times. - (4) Irrigation with hand-held bucket or hand-held hose is allowed on any day and at any time. - (5) Irrigation of golf courses and athletic fields is restricted as follows:
+- (1) Waste of water is prohibited. - (2) Irrigation with hose-end sprinklers and automatic sprinkler irrigation systems is allowed only one day per week on the designated weekday before 10 a.m. or after 8 p.m. - (3) Irrigation with soaker hose and drip irrigation system is allowed on any day before 10 a.m. or after 8 p.m. - (4) Irrigation with hand-held bucket or hand-held hose is allowed on any day and at any time. - (5) Irrigation of golf courses and athletic fields is restricted as follows: - a.

-- a.
 Irrigation of out-of-play areas such as entryways and clubhouses shall follow general Stage 2 irrigation restrictions. - b.
 Irrigation of in-play areas shall follow general Stage 2 irrigation restrictions unless an irrigation conservation plan has been submitted and approved by the director.
-If the general irrigation restrictions are being followed, alternative days may be requested to accommodate field usage schedules. - (6) Irrigation of plants in inventory at commercial nurseries is allowed on any day and at any time. - (7) Irrigation of vegetable gardens using hand-held bucket, hand-held hose, soaker hose or drip irrigation is allowed on any day and at any time. - (8) Vehicle washing is restricted as follows: - a.
-Charity car washes are prohibited except at a commercial car wash. - b.
+(6) Irrigation of plants in inventory at commercial nurseries is allowed on any day and at any time. - (7) Irrigation of vegetable gardens using hand-held bucket, hand-held hose, soaker hose or drip irrigation is allowed on any day and at any time. - (8) Vehicle washing is restricted as follows: - a.
+Charity car washes are prohibited except at a commercial car wash facility using such facility's equipment. - b.
 Non-commercial vehicle washing is allowed one day per week and must be done using a hand-held bucket or hand-held hose equipped with a positive shutoff device. - c.
-Commercial vehicle washing is allowed on any day and at any time. - (9) Swimming pools located outdoors should be covered when not in use to minimize evaporative losses. - (10) Filling of new aesthetic water features is prohibited. - (11) Washing of impervious surfaces is allowed only one day per week. - (12) Foundation watering using a drip system, soaker hose or hand-held hose is allowed only one day per week. - (13) Other non-essential water uses are allowed but all reasonable measures shall be taken to limit the use.
+Commercial vehicle washing is allowed on any day and at any time. - (6) Swimming pools:

+- a.
+Swimming pools located outdoors should be covered when not in use to minimize evaporative losses. - b.
+Draining and re-filling existing swimming pools is prohibited unless required for health and safety. - c.
+Filling new swimming pools is allowed. - d.
+Adding make-up water to maintain existing swimming pools is allowed. - (10) Filling of outdoor aesthetic water features is prohibited. - (11) Washing of impervious surfaces is allowed only one day per week. - (12) Foundation watering using a drip system, soaker hose or hand-held hose is allowed only one day per week.

+(13) Other non-essential water uses are allowed but all reasonable measures shall be taken to limit the use.